beancount/ledger2beancount/docs/guide.md

 4) Commas are supported as decimal markers when a number contains only a comma and no period.

+5) The `end aliases` directive to clear all defined account aliases is supported.

 ## Ignoring certain lines